Thoughts on an actor's education in the suppressive national dream life.

 The Egyptian people are now under the worst dictatorship in their modern history, and it is the United States empire's second most funded government in the world (take a wild guess as to the first).
 And that has been and will be true no matter who is our president.
 And nobody cares anymore.
 They only cared when the Arab Spring disrupted the national and global suppressive dream life, and they cared briefly when that disruptence was eventually silenced.
 Now that the dream life has been re-established and is even more secure than it previously was, there is no longer a need to pay attention to Egypt.

 The same thing happens to revolutions in the United States.
 Occupy Wall Street happened at the exact same time as the Arab Spring.
-Donald Trump then became our next president.
+Forty-four was our president at the time; forty-five succeeded him.

 It will happen here again.